A 200-Year Journey of America’s First Specialty Hospital

 Mount Sinai/NYEE Eye and Vision Research Institute’s Dr. Bo Chen demonstrates how the gene transfer of ß-catenin and three transcription factors in a living mouse can successfully reprogram retinal glial cells into rod photoreceptors, enabling congenitally blind mice to see light for the first time.

 NYEE and The Mount Sinai Hospital merge their ophthalmology residency programs to form the largest ophthalmology residency program in the nation.

-Sean Ianchulev, MD, at NYEE, in collaboration with the Dutch developer of Preceyes Surgery System, introduce the first robotic interventional system for ocular surgery into the U.S., ushering in a new era of unlimited potential in precision surgery.
+Tsontcho A. Ianchulev, MD, at NYEE, in collaboration with the Dutch developer of Preceyes Surgery System, introduces the first robotic interventional system for ocular surgery in the U.S., ushering in a new era of unlimited potential in precision surgery.
 The first micro intervention robotic eye surgical system was installed at NYEE in August 2020.